Lakeland Community College: History

 In 1964, area residents met to consider establishing a community college in Lake County.
 After the group had gathered enough evidence to justify its establishment, the local League of Women Voters petitioned successfully to place the issue on a countywide ballot, and it passed in 1965; the passage of the related levy passed in 1967.
 Classes began later that year in various locations in Painesville; the college purchased land for its current permanent location in Kirtland in 1968, with classes commencing there in 1971.

 In 1968, 400 acres of land the community college is built upon, including Mooreland Mansion, was purchased by the Lakeland Community College Board of Trustees.
+Today, Mooreland Mansion is used as a venue for "meetings, conferences, banquets and special events."
+This was after a $3 million renovation aimed at maintaining its historical integrity while improving functionality.

 The college expanded in ensuing years, including the construction of the engineering building in 1983, the business building in 1988, the Student Center in 1993, and the Health Technologies Building in 1995; the renovation and expansion of the library in 1997; the renovation of the Athletic and Fitness Center in 2000; the construction of the Holden University Center in 2011; and the addition of extension campuses in the Lake County locations of Madison in 1994 and Willowick in 1997.
 The Health Technologies Building was expanded further in the 2010s, reopening in 2018.

 Lakeland's mailing address was Mentor from 1971 to 1994.
 (About a quarter of Lakeland's property extends into Mentor.)

 Lakeland was the site of training camp for the Cleveland Browns from 1982 to 1991.

+In 2024, the state auditor issued a report that the college was experiencing financial distress that was nearly severe enough to warrant formal action by the state.
+Enrollment was about half of what it was in 2012 but staffing levels remained the same and the college had opened new facilities, a combination of factors that had led the college into debt.